kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-f1-nca-policy-changes-2026.md

 ---

 *Kartik Kumar is the founder of The NCA Hub.
-He qualified as a lawyer in India and the UK, passed 4 NCA subjects in under 4 months, and completed CPLED LRW early.
-He built The NCA Hub because no resource existed that matched the way he needed to study.*
+He qualified as a lawyer in India and built his career at UK law firms DWF, Eversheds Sutherland, and Keoghs.
+He passed all 5 NCA subjects — clearing 4 in under 3 months, with one week to prepare for the first — and has requested the Certificate of Qualification.
+He built The NCA Hub because no concise, strategic resource existed for internationally trained lawyers.*

 *[Read all NCA guides →](/blog/) · [Get NCA study notes →](https://payhip.com/THENCAHUB)*